Supporting people to make confident decisions about sensor based falls prevention and detection technology

 By the end of the project, we will have:

-- A national framework of functional requirements and minimum capabilities for falls technology
+- A national framework of functional capabilities for sensor based falls prevention and detection technology

 - Clear definitions and pass/fail criteria